olin/studentgovernment/student_government_bylaws.md

 campaigning takes place and, at the end of the week, the polls will be open for at least 24 hours.

-Two First Year Class Representatives and any positions not filled during the spring elections are elected during the fall elections.
+Two First Year Class Representatives, two Honor Board General Members (of whom, at least one must be a First Year student), and any positions not filled during the spring elections are elected during the fall elections.

 Students elected to office during Fall Elections take office immediately upon election.

 #### Section 5.
 Campaigning.